clabrugere/rust-graph/README.md

 - Generating a unique adjacency matrix from sorted nodes
 - Apply a closure `F(Vec<W>) -> W` to a given node outgoing edges for weight aggregation
 - Generate random graph, complete graph and perfect binary tree
+- Random walks (unbiased/biased) on the graph from a starting node

 ## Design choices